9 reasons the Rockies are way better in the winter

 Climb walls of ice

 Descend like a White Walker on one of the parks’ many ice walls (no dragons, please).
 In the winter, mountainside waterfalls throughout the Rockies freeze over leaving towering walls of ice.
 What do you do with those?
 Climb ‘em.
 For more seasoned climbers, Weeping Wall is super close to HI Rampart Creek Wilderness Hostel and offers a bunch of different routes.
-There’s also lots off-the-beaten-path climbing in Nordegg.
+There’s also lots of off-the-beaten-path climbing in Nordegg.

 Top-notch skiing

 Where there are mountains, there is good skiing, and Banff and Jasper have some of the world’s best.
 Ski the Big 3 in Banff at Sunshine Village, Lake Louise Ski Resort and Mount Norquay, or head up to Marmot Basin in Jasper.
-The World Cup makes an annual appearance at Lake Louise, so even if you’re not much of a skier, you can watch the world’s best compete at the end of November and early December―admission is free!

 Outdoor skating